|

 you might want to check

-the Enigma Family Tree
+the Enigma Family Tree,

-or the Enigma Timeline.
+the Enigma Glossary.

 other designs of rotor cipher machines, such as the British